bbc/dsrp_bbcavs10k_distribution/README.md

     + Output from `ffprobe` (part of `ffmpeg`)

 ## Data integrity
-It is most likely you are using you universitiy's local copy A file containing checksums for each TS file can be found [here](https://github.com/bbc/dsrp_redux_dataset/blob/e021326244361ea85fe2bf7d90cc08a6ea76bfa9/checksums.txt).
+It is most likely you are using you university's local copy A file containing checksums for each TS file can be found [here](TODO).
 These checksums can be used to check the integrity of your copy of the dataset.

-## Spreadsheet Description
+## Metadata Spreadsheet
+The distribution contains a spreadsheet containing detailed metadata about the programmes in the dataset.

+Not all metadata is available for all programmes.

 A description of the columns in the spreadsheet are as follows:

 diskref